MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdigetclassdevsexw.md

 ### -param DeviceInfoSet [in, optional]

-The handle to an existing <a href="https://msdn.microsoft.com/library/Ff541247(v=VS.85).aspx">device information set</a> to which <b>SetupDiGetClassDevsEx</b> adds the requested device information elements.
+The handle to an existing <a href="devinst.device_information_sets">device information set</a> to which <b>SetupDiGetClassDevsEx</b> adds the requested device information elements.
 This parameter is optional and can be set to <b>NULL</b>.
 For more information about using this parameter, see the following <b>Remarks</b> section.

 ### -param MachineName [in, optional]